zeweixiong/zeweixiong.github.io/_pages/home.md

 ### About me

-As a physicist working in the field of neutrino and nuclear astrophysics, I received my undergraduate degree in physics from [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn) in 2015 and earned my Ph.D. from the [University of Minnesota](https://twin-cities.umn.edu) in 2020 under the supervision of Prof. Yong-Zhong Qian.
+As a physicist working in the field of neutrino and nuclear astrophysics, I received my undergraduate degree in physics from SJTU in 2015 and earned my Ph.D. from the [University of Minnesota](https://twin-cities.umn.edu) in 2020 under the supervision of Prof. Yong-Zhong Qian.
-Afterwards, I worked with Prof. Gabriel Martínez-Pinedo at GSI Helmhotz Center for Heavy Ion Research, Darmstadt, Germany.
+Afterwards, I worked with Prof. Gabriel Martínez-Pinedo at [GSI Helmhotz Center for Heavy Ion Research](https:/www.gsi.de), Darmstadt, Germany.